vyavasthita/indian-insurance/README.md

 - This app is tested on Ubuntu 22.04 LTS.

 # Python Packages Used
-flask
+- flask
-flask-sqlalchemy
+- flask-sqlalchemy
-flask-migrate
+- flask-migrate
-flask-wtf
+- flask-wtf
-flask-mail
+- flask-mail
-gunicorn
+- gunicorn
-flask-cors
+- flask-cors
+- pytest

 # HTTP Status code used
 HTTP_200_OK = 200